Hugh Laurie is back on the BBC as controversial Conservative politician Peter Laurence in David Hare’s new political thriller Roadkill.

 When is Roadkill on TV?

-In the USA, it will premiere on PBS Masterpiece on Sunday 1st November at 9/8c, with episodes continuing to air weekly at the same time.
+In the USA, it premiered on PBS Masterpiece on Sunday 1st November at 9/8c, with episodes continuing to air weekly at the same time.

 What is Roadkill about?